joeWatersDev/data-engineering-zoomcamp-2025/week_1/README.md

 # DOCKFILE AGAIN

 Now, we can Dockerize the script.
-We will run our script through our Dockerfile so we can easily and repeatedly create a container running our Postgres Database and pgAdmin.
+We will run our script through our Dockerfile so we can easily and repeatedly ingest our data to a Postgres database.

 After adding some dependencies and changing our entrypoint, our Dockerfile now looks like this.